Financial Aid FAQs

 If a student is selected to receive a scholarship it will be included in their admission decision notification.
 Students who enroll without scholarship funding during their first year should not expect to receive scholarship support in their second year.

 Merit Scholarship recipients are selected by an Admissions Scholarship Committee.
 The same criteria are used to determine merit as are used to evaluate applicants for admission: demonstrated leadership and interpersonal skills, prior academic performance, GMAT/GRE scores, the range and depth of work experience, writing skills, extracurricular and community involvement, recommendations, previous achievements, focus, and goals.
 If a student is selected to receive a scholarship it will be included in their admission decision notification.

 We do not have teaching assistantships or research assistantships that reduce or replace tuition.
 We do have students who work as teaching or research assistants with our faculty.
 However, they are paid on an hourly basis.
 We do not encourage students to work during their first year.

 Scholarships from outside the school are available from many sources.
 There is some effort involved in securing outside funds.
 The key is to apply early.
 Private scholarships may be based on various selection criteria: academic achievement, religious affiliation, ethnicity, memberships, civic activities, hobbies, or special talents.
 Start your scholarship search by contacting your employee benefits office, church, civic group(s), or any other organization you think may have scholarship opportunities.
 For more information on outside scholarship resources, see Scholarships and Grants.

 To apply for federal student aid, U.S. citizens and permanent residents must complete a Free Application for Federal Student Aid (FAFSA) form for the aid year that they plan to matriculate.
 You can do this online at https://studentaid.gov/h/apply-for-aid/fafsa or via mobile app (available through Google Play or Apple App Store).
 The FAFSA is required to process federal loan requests.

-NOTE: If you are applying to one of our One-year MBA programs, you will also need to complete the current year FAFSA to apply for summer loans.
+NOTE: If you are applying to the One-Year Johnson Cornell Tech MBA program, you will also need to complete the current year FAFSA to apply for summer loans.